gmontana/CollaborativePickAndPlaceEnv/README.md

 ### Observation space

-    The observation space for an agent (agent_space) consists of:
+    The observation space for an agent consists of:
         - position: A tuple with discrete values for width and length.
         - picker: A discrete space with 2 possible values (0 or 1).
         - carrying_object: A discrete space with n_objects + 1 possible values.
-    The observation space for an object (object_space) consists of:
+    The observation space for an object consists of:
         - position: A tuple with discrete values for width and length.
         - id: A discrete space with n_objects possible values.
-    The overall observation space (observation_space) is a dictionary containing:
+    The overall observation space is a dictionary containing:
         - agents: A tuple of agent_space repeated n_agents times.
         - objects: A tuple of object_space repeated n_objects times.
         - goals: A tuple of discrete spaces for width and length, repeated n_objects times.